UK Culture Minister to look into allowing free TV to charge re-transmission fees

 "If additional charges were introduced, the reality is that millions of households would end up paying for PSB channels that are supposed to be free," said Graham McWilliam, Sky's Group Director of Corporate Affairs.

-PSBs currently receive prime position in the pay-TV companies' electronic programme guides (EPG), used by about half of Britain's households to plan viewing.
+PSBs currently receive prime position in the pay-TV companies' electronic program guides (EPG), used by about half of Britain's households to plan viewing.

 The Culture Secretary said EPG prominence would be a factor in the consultation.